ascencioian/ascencioian/README.md

 🔭 I am currently open to new opportunities in engineering.
 If you are hiring or know someone who is don't hesitate to have them reach out!

-🗺️ I reside at Philadelphia, PA USA.
+🗺️ I reside at Williamstown, NJ USA.

 🌱 Check out my Portfolio to get an overview of my skillset. https://ascencio-ian-698.netlify.app/